marpple/rune/docs/api/view.md

 }
 ```

-The above code can be written more concisely using Rune's DOM manipulation helper class `$Element`.
+Using `$Element`, Rune’s DOM manipulation helper class, you can write the above code more succinctly:

 ```typescript
 override redraw() {